Madame de Pompadour: Friend of the King

 Around 1750 Madame de Pompadour's role as friend of the King became her solitary role, as she ceased her sexual relationship with the King.
-The end of this sexual relationship was in part attributed to Pompadour's poor health, as she suffered the aftereffects of whooping cough, recurring colds and bronchitis, spitting blood, headaches, three miscarriages to the King, as well as an unconfirmed case of leucorrhoea.
-In addition Pompadour admitted to having “the misfortune to be of a very cold temperament” and attempts to increase her libido with a diet of truffles, celery and vanilla were unsuccessful.
+The end of this sexual relationship was in part attributed to Pompadour's poor health, as she suffered from the aftereffects of whooping cough, recurring colds and bronchitis, spitting blood, headaches, three miscarriages to the King, as well as an unconfirmed case of leucorrhoea.
+In addition, Pompadour admitted to having "the misfortune to be of a very cold temperament", and attempts to increase her libido with a diet of truffles, celery, and vanilla were unsuccessful.
 Furthermore, in 1750 the Jubilee year placed pressure upon the King to repent of his sins and renounce his mistress.
 In order to cement her continuing importance as favourite in the face of these impediments, Pompadour took on the role of "friend of the King" which she announced through artistic patronage.
 Pompadour's announcement was most prominently declared through her commission from Jean Baptiste Pigalle, of a sculpture representing herself as Amitié [friendship], offering herself to a now lost pendant sculpture of Louis XV.
 Pompadour also had a related sculpture depicted in a portrait of herself painted by François Boucher in 1759.